alfonsrv/impf-botpy/README.md

 3. `settings.py` add your relevant settings (must include `ENABLED` flag)
 4. `main.py` in `print_config` for NextGen UX
 4. Pull Request & Done 💥

+### Stay Up-to-Date

+⚠ **Please note:** Even though this bot works very well and geared towards being as solid as possible, you should consider regularly checking this repository (site) to ensure you have the latest version.
+Unfortunately this is a bit of an arms race as the website is under constant modification.

 <br/>